+COMMENTS FROM PUBLIC CONSULTATION

+Commenters expressed support for the general idea of strengthening ICANN’s Independent Review process; none expressed a contrary view.
+The Board declined to comment on the grounds that it could not respond to the IRP proposal without more detail.
+Regarding the overall structure of the IRP, two commenters urged that it “has to remain an internal mechanism within ICANN,” i.e. that it not be designed as a “traditional court of international arbitration” or “international commercial arbitration panel.”
+We have attached a detailed summary of comments as Appendix [ ] and revised the text from the Initial Draft Report (4 May 2015) based on community input and further discussions.

-The process described below calls for a standing, independent panel of skilled jurists/arbitrators who are retained by ICANN and can be called upon over time and across issues to resolve disputes regarding whether ICANN is staying within its limited technical Mission, whether it is abiding by policies adopted by the multistakeholder community, and whether in carrying out its Mission and applying consensus policies it is acting in accordance with ICANN’s Articles of Incorporation and/or Bylaws, including commitments spelled out in the proposed Statement of Mission, Commitments & Core Values, or ICANN policies.
-(See, Statement of Mission, Commitments, and Core Values.)
+The process described below calls for a standing, independent panel of skilled jurists/arbitrators who are retained by ICANN and can be called upon over time and across issues to resolve disputes regarding whether ICANN is staying within its limited technical Mission and acting in accordance with ICANN’s Articles of Incorporation and/or Bylaws, including commitments spelled out in the proposed Statement of Mission, Commitments & Core Values, or ICANN policies.

 The proposal calls for a fully independent judicial/arbitral function.
-The purpose of a standing panel is to ensure that panelists are not beholden to ICANN or any of its constituent bodies – but a core skill of this IRP’s panelists is the need to build a thorough and detailed understanding of how ICANN’s Mission is implemented, and its commitments and values applied – over time and across a variety of situations..
+The purpose of a standing panel is to ensure that panelists are not beholden to ICANN or any of its constituent bodies – but a core skill of this IRP’s panelists is the need to build a thorough and detailed understanding of how ICANN’s Mission is implemented, and its commitments and values applied – over time and across a variety of situations.

+0304 The proposal does not establish a new international court or a new body of international law: it is not a Treaty function, and is internal to ICANN.
+It implements the body of rules for ICANN established by the ICANN multistakeholder community.
+Those rules remain under the control of the ICANN multistakeholder community, so this IRP remains a mechanism the community is using to ensure that its policies and processes are followed, and does not become a means to replace or subordinate the multistakeholder community to some other entity.

+Implementation of these enhancements will necessarily require additional, detailed work.
+Detailed rules for the implementation of the IRP (such as rules of procedure) are to be created by the ICANN community through a CCWG (assisted by counsel, appropriate experts, and the Standing Panel when confirmed), and approved by the Board, such approval not to be unreasonably withheld.
+They may be updated in the light of further experience by the same process, if required.
+In addition, to ensure that the IRP functions as intended, we propose to subject the IRP to periodic community review.

-Purpose of the IRP: The overall purpose is to ensure that ICANN does not exceed the scope of its limited technical Mission and, in carrying out that Mission, acts in a manner that respects community-agreed fundamental rights, freedoms, and values.
+Purpose of the IRP: The overall purpose is to ensure that ICANN does not exceed the scope of its limited technical Mission and complies with its Articles of Incorporation and Bylaws.

-Empower the community and affected individuals/entities to prevent “mission creep,” enforce compliance with established multistakeholder policies, provide redress for due process violations, and protect the multistakeholder process through meaningful, affordable, access to expert review of ICANN actions.
+Empower the community and affected individuals/entities to prevent “mission creep” enforce compliance with the Articles and Bylaws through meaningful, affordable, access to expert review of ICANN actions.

-Ensure that ICANN is accountable to the community and individuals/entities for actions outside its Mission or that violate community-approved standards of behavior, including violations of established ICANN policies.
+Ensure that ICANN is accountable to the community and individuals/entities for actions outside its Mission or that violate its Articles or Bylaws.

 Reduce disputes going forward by creating precedent to guide and inform ICANN Board, staff, SOs/ACs, and the community in connection with policy development and implementation.